-Competency-Based Mathematics is a program offered by The Institute for Academic Outreach that gives eligible students at participating high schools the opportunity to earn college credit from Truman State University for College Algebra and Plane Trigonometry at a discounted tuition rate using an innovative software program from Hawkes Learning Systems.
+Competency-Based Mathematics is a program offered by The Institute for Academic Outreach that gives eligible students at participating high schools the opportunity to earn college credit from Truman State University for College Algebra and Plane Trigonometry or Precalculus at a discounted tuition rate using an innovative software program from Hawkes Learning Systems.

 The first step for schools that are interested in participating in the Competency-Based Mathematics program is to Contact the Institute for Academic Outreach by emailing email@example.com or call 660-785-5384.